drscook/no_slip_billiards/README.md

 - Develop interactive widget to run entire experiments from a GUI
 - Write data to file for future analysis
 - Explore Binder or other platforms so users can use without installing python

+Code comments:
+- Each different type of experiment should get its own Jupyter notebook which calls the stuff in the programs folder
+- Not everything in helper.py is relevant for this project.
+It is my collection of convenience functions I share across many projects.